tanupoo/west/README.md

 west accepts a request from a client, and transports the request to the other specified west.
-The specified west receiving the request acts as a proxy as well, and send the request to the server, returns the response to the source west.
+The specified west receiving the request acts as a proxy as well, and sends the request to the server, returns the response to the source west.
-The source west returns the response to the client. west currently only support HTTP proxy.
+The source west returns the response to the client. west currently only supports HTTP proxy.

 The point is that west utilizes WebSocket tunnel to transport the requests between wests.